samvictordr/picturewho/README.md

 - `--format`: Output format (`json`, `csv`, `text`).
 Default is `text`.
 - `--remove-gps`: Remove GPS data from the image.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions for improvements or new features.

 ## License

 This project is licensed under Creative Commons Zero.
 Happy Coding!